MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 If in the future you want to change which security group is used, you can rerun the script with the name of the new security group.

-If you want to turn off the group creation restriction and again allow all users to create groups, Run the below script
+If you want to turn off the group creation restriction and allow all users to create groups again, run the following script.

 ```PowerShell
 $GroupName = ""